Toetje585/Age-of-Empires-Online-Lutris/README.md

 $ cd bin/Debug/netcoreapp3.1
 $ ./Celeste.GameScan --verbose-mode --game-dir "/home/username/Games/age-of-empires-online/drive_c/Program Files/Age Of Empires Online/"
 ```
+## Change the language of the game
+Use the startup parameter LauncherLang to change the language, args: --email "" --password "" **--ignore_rest LauncherLang="de-DE"**

 ## Features
 List of features ready and TODOs for future development